Offering young marketers and brand managers essential preparation for a successful future in the communications industry.

 The Young Digital Academy is a challenging and intensive experience for your best young digital talent.

-A two day challenge for young marketers and brand managers to create a winning campaign to get the attention of creative industry leaders
+A two-day challenge for young marketers and brand managers to create a attention-grabbing campaign